Existence of self-similar profile for a kinetic annihilation model

 and

-Define then the mapping which, to any $h \in \H$, associates the solution $\psi=\T(h)$ to \eqref{annihi_lin} given by \eqref{sol}.
-We look for parameters $T, M_1, M_2, C_\delta$ and $L$ that ensure $\T$ to map $\H$ into itself.
+Define then the mapping which, to any $h \in \H$, associates the solution $\psi=\T(h)$ to \eqref{annihi_lin} given by \eqref{sol} (notice that, clearly, it would be more correct to write $\T_n$ instead of $\T$ since $n$ has been fixed).
+We look for parameters $T, M_1, M_2, C_\delta$ and $\ell$ that ensure $\T$ to map $\H$ into itself.
 To do so, we shall use the following lemma whose proof is omitted and relies only on the very simple estimate:

 valid for any $h \in \H$. \begin{lem} Define, for any $n \in \mathbb{N}$ and any $M_1 >0$,